 Through our support for public education, we’re closing the funding gap facing many schools today.
 Each year, the Lowe’s Toolbox for Education grants program contributes more than $5 million to fund improvements at public schools in the United States.

 Projects should fall into one of the following categories: technology upgrades, tools for STEM programs, facility renovations and safety improvements.
-Grant requests can range from $2,000 to $100,000.
-A large majority of grants will be given in the $2,000 to $5,000 range.
-Most larger projects fall between $10,000 and $25,000.
-Critical need projects over $25,000 will be considered on a case-by-case basis.
-The 2017 Toolbox for Education cycle is currently open.
+Projects should address a critical need and align with Lowe’s company purpose; to help people love where they live.
+Toolbox grant requests can range from $2,000 to $100,000.
 Grants can only be applied for during the cycle dates.
-Please make sure that your school and grant request falls within the Giving Guidelines For a request between $2,000-$5,000, please click here to apply.
-For requests between $5,001-$100,000, please click here to apply.
-The review process takes 90 days from the close date.
-Once reviewed, applicants will receive a status e-mail.
+Please make sure that your school and grant request fall within the Giving Guidelines The review process takes 90 days from the cycle close date and applicants will receive a status e-mail after review is completed.
 For more information, please read our FAQ’s.

 The Toolbox for Education 2017 cycle dates are: